 Undeterred, we walked to a breakfast stall near my apartment.
 “Nobody around here sells that,” the owner said, and returned to watching television on his phone.
 The man helming the steamer at the dumpling and bun shop next door was also at a loss.
 A few blocks away, above a row of bing stalls, red menus listed what I thought must be every possible variety of bing.
 Yet jidan guan bing was conspicuously absent.
 Another customer, seeing our disappointment, gently encouraged us to consider other bings—perhaps a shou zhua bing, or hand-pulled pancake, would be a good alternate choice, she suggested.

 My friend was ready to cave.
 I, however, didn’t want to give up.
-I had to find the jidan guan bing had to be found, and I had to eat it.
+I had to find the jidan guan bing, and I had to eat it.

 We called off our search until the next morning.
-We rolled out of bed and headed to a nearby subway station where breakfast carts lined up outside to serve hungry commuters.
+We rolled out of bed and headed to a nearby subway station where breakfast carts lined up to serve hungry commuters.
 The smell of frying bing filled the street.
 Before I had a chance to investigate more closely, my friend had already realized the inevitable.
 “They don’t have it,” he said.

 Another friend tipped us off to a different subway station, two stops north.
 It was almost 9:30—this was our last chance.
 Outside of the least-used subway entrance, tucked in the hedges along the entrance to the highway, a single stall sold magazines, soft drinks, and, for some reason, jidan guan bing.